Ivans-Labs/DataHinge/README.md

 DataHinge requires Python 3.6 or later.
 To install, simply run:

-`pip3 install datahinge-cli`
+WIP

 ## Usage

 To run DataHinge, simply enter the following command in your terminal:

-`datahinge-cli`
+WIP

 This will start the interactive CLI, where you can choose from available modules or create your own.

 ## Available Modules

-DataHinge comes with several built-in modules for common data processing tasks:
+DataHinge comes with some basic built-in modules right now, but I will be adding much more:

--   `emptyremover`: A tool to remove empty directories in a specified directory
--   `mrcleaner`: Cleans directory and sub-directory everything except a file extension
+-   `mrcleaner`: Cleans directory and sub-directory everything except a file extension or cleans empty folders
 -   `gh_repo_downloader`: Clone GitHub repositories based on criteria.

 Use the `module` command to select and run a module:

 `DataHinge module mrcleaner --dir /path/to/directory --file-ext .txt --num-workers 4`